 THE VOICE MAIL SERVICE IS FOR CANCELLATIONS ONLY AND DOES NOT INCLUDE MAKING RESERVATIONS.

 THE HUNT COMMITTEE CONSIDERS IMPROPER CANCELLATION OF RESERVATIONS AND IMPROPER GUEST RESERVATION AN UNSPORTSMANLIKE CONDUCT AND A VIOLATION OF CLUB RULES.

-The Hunt Committee monitors reservations and cancellations.
-It a Member ignores or abuses cancellation or guest policy, the Member will be contacted by the Hunt Committee.
-If warranted, the Hunt Committee may bring violations to the Ethics Committee.
+The Board of Directors monitors reservations and cancellations.
+It a Member ignores or abuses cancellation or guest policy, the Member will be contacted by the Ethics Committee.
+If warranted, the Member may be brought before the Ethics Committee.
 The Ethics Committee has authority to assess an appropriate penalty, including revocation of hunting privileges.

 ANYONE ON A LEASE WITHOUT A RESERVATION AND RESERVATION NUMBER IS CONSIDERED TO BE TRESPASSING AND IN SUBJECT TO STATE TRESPASSING LAWS.
 An exception would be a NON-HUNTING PARENT accompanying a hunting youth in a youth only season.

 The Hunt Club has many unreported and undetected rules violations that affect the quality of hunting and landowner relations.
 Some are serious enough or frequent enough to threaten a lease.
 This can only be controlled through cooperation of members who witness violations while they are on the lease and are willing to document and testify to infractions.
 The Ethics Committee is willing to identify and discipline Members who ignore club rules.
 Members are urged to contact the Lease Representative at any time they encounter other Members who are in violation of Club Rules.
 ACTION WILL BE TAKEN.